SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_TRAINRUN.md

 #### Merge two indepandant Netzgrafik

 To merge two Netzgrafik, you can use the split/combine technique.
 For example, if you have a Netzgrafik for the eastern part of Switzerland and one for the western part, you can merge the western into the eastern part by using copy-paste and trainrun combine techniques.
 First, copy the western part (all trains that need to be integrated into the eastern part).
 Then, insert the copied trainruns and nodes into the eastern part.
 After inserting, the resulting Netzgrafik will have all trainruns included, but the eastern and western parts of the trainruns are not yet combined.
 The eastern and western trainrun parts are still independent trainruns.
-Now, use the combine method to connect the trai runs.
+Now, use the combine method to connect the trainruns.
 Once all trainruns are combined, the resulting Netzgrafik will be the merged one.

 To merge two independent Netzgrafik, you can follow these steps: